 From one Hoosier born star to another Bird hoped to transition into a new era for the Pacers.
 It was sad to see George Hill go but very excited to get younger and faster on offense.
 It is no secret that the first few games were a struggle for Teague.

 More from 8 Points, 9 Seconds

-- Indiana Pacers: Is it time for Edmond Sumner to get more minutes?
+- Indiana Pacers: Is it time to be worried about Chris Duarte?